Who can propose and/or lead a travel study course?

 Am I on my own to plan my Travel Study course?

-No. The approved program provider and Center for International Education will help you plan.
+No. The approved program provider and Travel and External Study Office will help you plan.

 What if I cannot find a program provider to help facilitate my Travel Study course?

 In the event a program provider cannot be located to help provide support, you will need to locate a local ground operator or partnering institution that can assist with the program logistics and facilitation of your course, acting as a Third Party Provider.
 In this event you will need to complete and submit a Provider Request Form with your Travel Study Proposal.

 What are my responsibilities before leaving?

 RECRUIT!
 The faculty drives the marketing, promotion, and enrollment for the class.
 Lisa Taranchenko, Travel and External Study Coordinator, will be available to assist you with marketing and working with the program provider.

 - Read the Leader Guide & Safety Guide

 - Facilitate at least two in-country Otis’ Travel Study Orientations with students